fxgsell/GG-Edge-Inference/3-hybrid-face-recognition/README.md

 - Create another Lambda function which will be using Rekognition to resolve the name of the faces it receive, only create it in the cloud this time.

+- Create a DynamoDB table with a primary key id of type string.

 - In Amazon Rekognition create a pool of face that you need to identify.

 - Edit the code to crop the Faces which have not been identified yet, and send them to recognition for identification.